The startup scene in Boston is deeply rooted in the local community.

 Young people are creating software tools and apps to help the next generation of students get into Harvard or MIT, while tech professionals are finding ways to improve hospital visits and medical care in the area.
 Naturally, this also breeds a community of startups that help startups, offering marketing support and optimization tools.

 The passion for helping people is found in startups across the area, which is why it’s so hard to choose the best ones.
 Here are 25 tech startups to watch in Boston in 2017.
+(Quick side note… If you are a startup founder, you might be interested in this stellar guide for market research.)

 The goal of VentureApp is to provide resources to entrepreneurs and improve communication within B2B companies.
 Along with day-to-day conversations through its platform, VentureApp users can connect with influencers and ask questions during their office hours.
 The sessions include subjects like launching consumer apps and improving marketing through analytics.
 In a way, the platform has become a mini-university for entrepreneurs looking to grow.